ardiehl/emModbus2influx/readme.md

 cache=1000
 ```

-If server is not specified, post to InfluxDB will be disabled at all (if you would like to use MQTT only). tagname will be the tag used for posting to Influxdb.
-Cache is the number of posts that will be cached in case the InfluxDB server is not reachable.
+If __server__ is not specified, post to InfluxDB will be disabled at all (if you would like to use MQTT only).
+tagname will be the tag used for posting to Influxdb.
+__port__ is the IP port number and defaults to 8086
+__cache__ is the number of posts that will be cached in case the InfluxDB server is not reachable.
 This is implemented as a ring buffer.
 The entries will be posted after the InfluxDB server is reachable again.
 One post consists of the data for all meters queried at the same time.
-measurement sets the default measurement and can be overriden in a meter type or in a meter definition.
+__measurement__ sets the default measurement and can be overriden in a meter type or in a meter definition.

 ### InfluxDB version 1